-As of the date of this AIF, the Company provides services to thousands of customers in over 50 countries across multiple industries.
-For the year ended December 31, 2022, revenue by the Company's key industries was approximately 20% from technology companies, 20% from healthcare, 19% from government, 15% from financial services, and 26% from other companies
+As of the date of this AIF, the Company provides services to thousands of customers across multiple industries.
+For the year ended December 31, 2023, revenue by the Company's key industries was approximately 17% from healthcare, 14% from financial services companies, 13% from government, 13% from technology companies, 9% from automotive companies, and 34% from other companies.